Snowflake-Labs/sfguide-agentic-ai-for-asset-management/README.md

 **Client Flow Drill-Down**:
 ```
-The inflows for Sustainable Fixed Income look strong.
+The inflows for ESG look strong.
 What is driving this?
 Is it one large client or broad-based demand?
 ```

 **Strategic Document Context**: